ljbennett62/Create-basic-conveyor-belt-using-IoTdevice-20170928033237662/README.md

 ```
 bx login
 ```
-If prompted, select the organization and space where you want to deploy Watson IoT Platform and the sample app.
+If prompted, select the organization and space where you want to deploy Watson IoT Platform and the sample app. **Note** example a) org: lbenn@us.ibm.com  b) space = dev

 3. Deploy the Watson IoT Platform service to Bluemix.
 ```